 These links and attachments often contain viruses that can infect a victim’s computer and allow the attacker to access their data.
 One example of a phishing attack that targeted political data was the 2016 Democratic National Committee email leak.

 In this incident, hackers gained over 20,000 DNC emails by tricking employees into clicking on malicious links.
 In addition to phishing, cybercriminals also collect political data through malware attacks.

 Malware is a type of software that is designed to damage or disrupt a computer system.
 It can delete files, modify system settings, or even steal personal data.
 Malware is spread through email attachments or by visiting infected websites.

 One example of a malware attack that targeted political data was the 2017 German parliamentary elections hack.

-In this incident, hackers gained access to German politicians’ private emails and documents by infecting their computers with malware.
+In this incident, hackers accessed German politicians’ private emails and documents by infecting their computers with malware.
 Cybercriminals also collect political data through social engineering attacks.

 Protecting your personal information from cybercriminals is essential.
 Following these simple steps can help keep your data safe and secure.
 Cybercriminals are targeting political data more than ever before.

 They know that compromising this information can have a significant impact on not just the victims but also the entire country.
-If you are responsible for safeguarding sensitive political data, it is essential to take all necessary precautions to protect it from cyber attackers.
+If you are responsible for safeguarding sensitive political data, taking all necessary precautions to protect it from cyber attackers is essential.

 We have extensive experience in helping organizations do just that.